 Little Blue Heron is a patient stalker, and walks with the neck stretched somewhat awkwardly up and forward, while the bill is pointed down at the water.
 This posture is distinctive.
 Generally solitary in shallow water, and shows a preference for grassy or weedy ponds.
 This species can often be seen quietly working the grassy edges of a pond while numbers of Snowy Egrets forage together in the more open water.

 Snowy Egret forages in shallow water up to belly deep, rarely or never in grassy or upland situations.
 Typically quite active and gregarious, walking or standing with neck either stretched up or coiled, using a variety of techniques to attract or startle fish: striding purposefully through shallow water with the neck partly coiled, running through shallows with wings flapping, following flotillas of Cormorants or mergansers along creeks to catch fish that are flushed out by the diving birds.
 If water is too deep for standing the egrets will fly low over the surface and attempt to snatch fish from the air.
-This species will also crouch, with neck coiled ready to strike, and stir the water with one loot, or put the tip of the bill in the water and vibrate it to attract fish.
+This species will also crouch, with neck coiled ready to strike, and stir the water with one foot, or put the tip of the bill in the water and vibrate it to attract fish.
 Much of this behavior recalls Reddish Egret or Tricolored Heron, and is never engaged in by Great Egret or Little Blue Heron.

 Little Blue Heron vs Snowy Egret

 habits provide one of the best clues to the identity of foraging birds (see above)

 wingtips show small dark gray tips on outer primaries (vs all white on Snowy Egret)

 This is variable and the gray tips can be very hard to see (usually invisible when the bird is at rest) but when gray tips can be confirmed they are diagnostic for Little Blue.